Pradip Gogoi

-Pradip Gogoi (প্ৰদীপ গগৈ), alias Samiran Gogoi, is the Vice-Chairman and a founder member of the outlawed outfit ULFA in Assam.
+Pradip Gogoi, alias Samiran Gogoi, is the vice-chairman and a founder member of the outlawed outfit ULFA in Assam.
 He was arrested in Kolkata by West Bengal Police on 8 April 1998 and put in judicial custody at Guwahati.
 A former electricity board employee, Gogoi hails from Sibsagar district of Assam.
 Since his arrest he has been facing 6 TADA cases.